influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/concepts/glossary.md

 ## data service
 The InfluxDB service that persists time-series data to the node.
-A cluster must have at least one node running the data service (data or hybrid nodes), but may have any number beyond one.
+A cluster must have at least one node (data or hybrid nodes) running the data service, but may have any number beyond one.

 See [Cluster Node Configuration](/influxdb/v0.10/clustering/cluster_node_config/).